 Also during Zaragram’s reign, slavery began to die out.
 You see, while slavery is horrible and all, many Amarr had enough human decency to release their slaves once a Holder felt the slave was pious enough.
 Since there hadn’t been much of an infusion of new blood into Amarr society in quite some time, this meant that slavery was slowly fading as an institution as it was becoming prohibitively expensive to acquire new ones.
 Only something crazy like finding a completely new race of humans to enslave would save the institution at this point, which of course meant that the Ealur were discovered in 21423.
 The Amarr, in now familiar fashion, started a Reclaiming, a new slave population was secured, and slavery enthusiasts everywhere breathed a sigh of relief.

-power grab, it apparently being the style of the time.
+A few hundred years after Zaragram’s disastrous reign, Emperor Heideran V, a Kador, decided that he too would like to make a power grab, it apparently being the style of the time.
 Alarmed and having seen this ploy before, the Council attempted to eliminate Heideran.
 Unlike Zaragram, however, Heideran was actually sane, and managed to get many of the most powerful families on his side, including the Kor-Azor, Ardishapur, Sarum, and Khanid (all names that should look at least vaguely familiar), and began enacting the Moral Reforms.
 Although these five families were members of the Council of Apostles, they didn’t have undisputed control of the Council.
 After encountering resistance to his reforms, Heideran declared the Council dissolved.
 Needless to say, the Council disagreed with that assertion.
 And so the Empire decided to go to war with itself.
 Never forced to fight technological equals before, the two sides of the Amarr Navy initially managed to cancel each other out.
 However, after over half a century, the Sarums and the Khanid learned the value of having actual strategic combat, and the Emperor’s side eventually won out (to be fair to the Amarr, not much strategy is necessary when many planets had just discovered the value of tying sharp rocks to a stick).

 After the war concluded, the Emperor, along with his newly minted Theology and Privy Councils, finished up his Moral Reforms, bringing the Empire into the form we’re familiar with today.
 This involved heavy modification of the Scriptures to hand over more power to the Emperor.
 The Cult of St. Tetrimon, however, reared its head to save at least some of the original text.
 The Reforms are generally regarded as ending in 21950 AD.
 Afterward, Amarr exploration continued in its slow, plodding pace.
 The Ni-Kunni were discovered around this time, but given their low technology level and willingness to embrace the Amarr faith, they were incorporated with little difficulty.